-In three separate studies (see Martone 2008a,b,c above), the bacterially-derived proteins were compared to Cry1Ab and PAT proteins isolated from seed and leaf tissue of both line T304-40 and a Bayer CropScience cultivar known as 'TwinLink'TM which was produced by the conventional crossing of line T304-40 with another GM line (GHB119) containing the cry2Ae gene (see eg OGTR, 2008a).
+In three separate studies (see Martone 2008a,b,c above), the bacterially-derived proteins were compared to Cry1Ab and PAT proteins isolated from seed and leaf tissue of both line T304-40 and a Bayer CropScience cultivar known as 'TwinLink'TM which contains event T304-40 along with a cry2Ae gene (see eg OGTR, 2008a).
 The presence of event T304-40 in material derived from 'TwinLink'TM and line T304-40 was confirmed by PCR using appropriate primers.